Sound Mode

 Catching unsoundness is only useful if you can actually enable it without drowning in false positives from third-party code.
 We're building several mechanisms to make sound mode practical for real codebases.

 The biggest obstacle to sound typing is the ecosystem.
 Libraries ship .d.ts files full of any, bivariant methods, and open enums.
-SoundlyTyped is a fully automated transformation pipeline that rewrites upstream type definitions:
+SoundlyTyped is a planned fully automated transformation pipeline that will rewrite upstream type definitions:

 No hand-coded type patches — purely mechanical transformations applied to node_modules and DefinitelyTyped.

 Standard library types like JSON.parse(), fetch().json(), and document.getElementById() return any for ergonomics.
-Sound mode ships alternative core typings (*.sound.lib.d.ts) where these return unknown instead, forcing explicit narrowing at every external data boundary.
+Sound mode will ship alternative core typings (*.sound.lib.d.ts) where these return unknown instead, forcing explicit narrowing at every external data boundary.

 // Standard lib: JSON.parse returns 'any'